-A fleece jacket may be at the bottom of our warmth list, but it’s not to say you can’t find a very warm fleece coat.
+A fleece jacket may be at the bottom of our warmth list, but that's not to say you can’t find a very warm fleece coat.
 It just takes a lot of fleece to get you there.
 And for many skiers (us included), a bulky jacket can interfere with the fun, which puts fleece at the bottom of our warmth scale.

-Synthetic: Very Good
+Synthetic: Very good

-Snow and Wet Weather Protection
+Snow and Wet-Weather Protection

 Fleece: Very good

-Synthetic: Varies, but can be excellent
+Down, Synthetic, & Wool: Varies, but can be good

 Fit plays a very large role in an effective midlayer.
 Too much extra fabric and you will have bunching and general discomfort underneath your shell, and a jacket that’s too trim will restrict your mobility.
-It’s best to find that middle ground where you have complete freedom of movement—without the jacket riding up—and no excess bulk.
-We prefer a jacket that has a non-boxy cut that allows us to wear a similarly athletic-fitting outerlayer over the top.
+It’s best to find that middle ground where you have complete freedom of movement without the jacket riding up, and no excess bulk.
+We prefer a jacket that has a non-boxy cut that allows us to wear a similarly athletic-fitting outer layer over the top.
 Arc'teryx in particular seems to consistently make jackets with this type of fit.
 As you're trying on midlayers, be aware of the normal pinch areas: around the waist, in the shoulders, and under the arm pits.

 If you’re like most folks, you spend a lot of time picking out the perfect shell, then move to your insulating options, and finally just grab a baselayer willy-nilly.
 Trust us, this is a poor methodology.
 As the layer that’s next-to-skin, a baselayer is at the core of moisture wicking, temperature regulation, and a number of other essentials.
 If you have a crummy baselayer, all the fancy tech in your mid and outer layers will be nearly worthless.
 Top materials include merino wool for its excellent temperature regulation and odor prevention, and synthetics are quite good at drawing moisture away from your skin.
-Checkout our top baselayer picks to see which ones stand out as best.
+Check out our top baselayer picks to see which ones stand out as best.